AFAgarap/AFAgarap.github.io/about.md

 engineering background on computer vision, natural language processing, and machine learning.
 I got my Master of Science in Computing Science degree from De La Salle University - Manila (DLSU Manila), where I was supervised by Dr. Arnulfo P. Azcarraga.
-I am currently working as a Team Lead at Augmented Intelligence Pros (AI-Pros), Inc. Previously, I was the Lead Research Scientist at Senti AI.
+I am currently working as a Team Lead at a confidential company.
+Previously, I was the Lead Research Scientist at Senti AI.
 Aside from my professional and academic careers, I contributed to non-profit organizations that help strengthen pre-college scientific research by having served as a Junior Academy Mentor at the New York Academy of